EighteenZi/rocksdb_wiki/Home.md

 * Designed for application servers wanting to store up to a few terabytes of data on locally attached Flash drives or in RAM
 * Optimized for storing small to medium size key-values on fast storage -- flash devices or in-memory
 * Scales linearly with number of CPUs so that it works well on processors with many cores

+## Features Not in LevelDB
+RocksDB introduces dozens of new major features.
+See [the list of features not in LevelDB](https://github.com/facebook/rocksdb/wiki/Features-Not-in-LevelDB).

 ## Getting Started